-&lt;sup>8 For details on the relevant methodologies and their application, see FRANCES E. LEE & BRUCE I. OPPENHEIMER, SIZING UP THE SENATE: THE UNEQUAL CONSEQUENCES OF EQUAL REPRESENTATION 10-11 & app.
+8 For the relevant methodologies and their application, see FRANCES E. LEE & BRUCE I. OPPENHEIMER, SIZING UP THE SENATE: THE UNEQUAL CONSEQUENCES OF EQUAL REPRESENTATION 10-11 & app.
 A (1999).
-For explanation of the difference between "voting power" and "voting weight," see Nicola Maaser & Stefan Napel, Equal Representation in Two-Tier Voting Systems, 28 SOCIAL CHOICE & WELFARE 401 (2007).
+For explanation of the difference between "voting power" and "voting weight," see also Nicola Maaser & Stefan Napel, Equal Representation in Two-Tier Voting Systems, 28 SOCIAL CHOICE & WELFARE 401 (2007).

-&lt;sup>9 LEE & OPPENHEIMER, supra note [8], at 10-11 & fig. 1.1.
+9 LEE & OPPENHEIMER, supra note [8], at 10-11 & fig. 1.1.
 The percentage has remained below 20 percent since 1900.
 Id.

-&lt;sup>10 For many years, the Senate mitigated this problem with respect to judges by following an internal rule that required sixty votes for confirmation.
-In 2013, the Democratic majority in the Senate, frustrated by slow-walking by Republicans on confirmations, exercised "the nuclear option": adopting a simple majority rule for judicial confirmations except for the Supreme Court.
-Then in 2017, the Republican-controlled Senate extended the nuclear option to include Supreme Court nominations, clearing the path to confirmation of Justices Gorsuch and Kavanaugh by bare majority votes.
+10 For many years, the Senate mitigated this problem with respect to judges by following an internal rule that required sixty votes for confirmation.
+In 2013, the Democratic majority in the Senate, frustrated by the slow walking by Republicans on confirmations, exercised "the nuclear option": adopting a simple majority rule for judicial confirmations except for the Supreme Court.
+Then in 2017, the Republican-controlled Senate extended the nuclear option to include Supreme Court nominations, clearing the path to confirmations of Justices Gorsuch and Kavanaugh by bare majority votes.
 Matt Flegenheimer, Republicans Gut Filibuster Rule to Lift Gorsuch, N.Y.
 TIMES, Apr.
 7, 2017, at A1.
 See also David S. Law & Lawrence B. Solum, Judicial Selection, Appointments Gridlock, and the Nuclear Option, 15 J. CONTEMP.
 LEG.
-ISSUES 51, 60 (2006) (explaining the "nuclear option" as an internal senate procedure).
+ISSUES 51, 60 (2006) (explaining the "nuclear option").